:max_bytes(150000):strip_icc()/cocktails-for-pride_main_720x720-9b0e14c506cd4f569c14498ec6c84151.jpeg)

 Liquor.com / Tim Nusog

-If you’ve only been handed super-strong versions of this drink by a shirtless bartender, know that making it yourself at home is ridiculously easy (if perhaps not quite as fun).
+If you’ve only been handed super-strong versions of this drink, know that making it yourself at home is ridiculously easy.
 Pour a generous slug of vodka into a tall glass with ice, top with chilled soda water, and stir gently to combine.
 Garnish with a twist or slice of lemon or lime, if you like.
-It’s really that simple.